Famed San Francisco retailer, Gump's, at risk of closing amid coronavirus pandemic

-"I have a couple weeks left of tolerance of this, then we won't have any choice but to close the business," said John Chachas, whose family owns Gump's.
+"I'd like to know why we're not open now, fully.
+I would like to know why people aren't back to work now," said John Chachas, whose family owns Gump's, a 158 year old San Francisco business that dates back to the Gold Rush.

+RELATED: The Stud, SF's oldest LGBT bar, closing after almost 55 years in business due to COVID-19

-Chachas bought Gump's out of bankruptcy in 2019 and reopened the store at its original Union Square location at 250 Post Street.
+Chachas bought Gump's out of bankruptcy in 2019 and reopened the store at its original Union Square location at 250 Post Street, where today, it's boarded up.
+Like other retailers, he closed up shop in March when the city gave orders to shelter in place.

 Chachas is concerned he won't be able to reopen on June 15th and that the City will postpone retail reopening indefinitely.